hocuscodus/qed-lang/_tutorial/16-async-classes.md

 {% include sandboxframe.html qedsrc="tutorial/async4.qed" code="67" gui="0" height="110px" %}

+See how an implicit array of class instantiations looks nice and readable.
+{: .notice--info}

 This works but directly using a native async class is limited output-wise.
-To achieve a more effective result, define a custom wrapper class on top of a `Timer` *call*.
+To achieve a more effective result, define a custom wrapper class on top of a `QedTimer` *call*.
 Embedding at least one async class into wrapper *as a call* makes it asynchronous too!
 Let's rewrite the previous example with such a wrapper async class to provide a much better output.

 {% include sandboxframe.html qedsrc="tutorial/async5.qed" code="67" gui="0" height="140px" %}

 You can embed your own wrapper into any number of enclosing wrapper classes as calls.
 The sync/async rules will still apply.
 {: .notice--info}

 Let's say you want to pick the first timer result and cancel the others.
 To do so, wrap your multiple timer logic into a `GetFirstResult` class and use `return` in the timer event handler.
-A `GetFirstResult` class call would then return upon the first `Timer` handling.
+A `GetFirstResult` class call would then return upon the first `QedTimer` handling.
 Upon return, all other timers will be automatically cancelled.

 {% include sandboxframe.html qedsrc="tutorial/async6.qed" code="67" gui="0" height="230px" %}